 Anything else about you?
 I am the youngest of three, with one brother and one sister.
 M and I met at work in 2014 and have been happily exploring life together ever since.
 No pets, no kids, lots of freedom, pencils and

 plants not enough plants (yet… we need to start over building our little green leafy family here).
 Spring is my favorite season.
-I am not very good with too much sun and heat (let’s see if I survive this summer).
-I would like to be sporty, but let’s be honest… I am not.
+I am not very good with too much sun and heat (but I feel like I am adjusting…).
+I would like to be sporty, but let’s be honest… I am not (it’s too hot most of the time anyway).
 But I do like to swim, ride my bike and go on hikes.
 And I must admit that it feels good áfter I go for a run.

 And this blog?
 It is about my life as an illustrator and this adventurous road to and in Italy.
 I’ll show you my work and how it’s made.
 You will read about the materials and programs I use.
 I will show you what inspires me.
 You can join me while I figure out how to earn a passive income and spend less time behind computer screen.
 But it’s not all work related, you can join me here while I learn Italian in our little conversations with the locals.
 And of course, you can tag along while we explore our beautiful island in the Mediterranean sea.